UtrechtUniversity/R-data-cafe/README.md

-# R data café
+# R data cafe

-The R Data Cafe is a community event for R users of the Utrecht University.
+The R Cafe is a community event for R users of Utrecht University.
 The goal of the event is to share knowledge about R and help researchers with programming problems.
 The two hours during event is held every month and is open without registration.

-This repository contains additional material for the R data café.
+This repository contains additional material for the R Cafe.
 There are several exercises and tips in the [exercises folder](/exercises/).

 During each event, an R user demonstrates an interesting package or application of R.